R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Experimental Results

 \subsubsection{Registration on Unseen Data}

-In this experiment, we derive R-PointHop from training samples of all 40 classes.
-For registration, point clouds from the test data are used.
+In this experiment, we {trained} R-PointHop from training samples of all 40 classes.
+For {evaluation, registration was performed on} point clouds from the test data are used.
 The results are reported in Table \ref{tab:Result1}.
 We see that R-PointHop clearly outperforms all six benchmarking methods.
-Two target and source point clouds and their registered results are shown in the first two columns of Fig. \ref{fig:examples}.
+Two {sets of} target and source point clouds and their registered results are shown in the first two columns of Fig. \ref{fig:examples}.
 To plot point clouds, we use the Open3D library \cite{Zhou2018}.